-Therefore we have accepted the following Statement of Fundamental Truths and have adopted the Constitution, which do herein appear.
-We shall seek, by the grace of God, to be governed by the Constitution as are herein set forth and will also seek to teach and propagate the doctrines as are contained in the Statement of Fundamental Truths.
+Therefore, we have accepted and adopted the following Statement of Fundamental Truths and Constitution.
+We shall seek, by the grace of God, to be governed by the Constitution as set forth, and will also seek to teach and propagate the doctrines contained in the Statement of Fundamental Truths.

 Statement of Fundamental Truths